bepaald/signalbackup-tools/README.md

 Because browsers may have difficulty loading an entire conversation if it consists of a large number of messages, the option `--split [N]` can be added to split the output HTML in multiple pages.
 The optional number `N` is the maximum number of messages on each generated page (default: 1000).

 By default, the function will create a HTML page resembling Signal's dark mode.
 If you prefer a light theme, add the `--light` option.
 If you want to be able to switch between the two modes without generating a new HTML page, you could add the `--themeswitching` option to the command.
 This will add a button to switch themes.
-Be aware this causes the page to use javascript and cookies.
+Be aware this causes the page to use JavaScript and cookies.

 Other options that can be used together with `--exporthtml`:

 - `--searchpage` Generates a page from which conversations can be searched.
-This page requires javascript and generates an extra file named `searchidx.js` in the directory to facilitate searching.
+This page requires JavaScript and generates an extra file named `searchidx.js` in the directory to facilitate searching.
 - `--includecalllog` Generates a page showing the call-log.
 - `--stickerpacks` Generates an overview of installed and known stickerpacks.
 - `--includeblockedlist` Generates an overview of blocked contacts in the backup.
-- `--addexportdetails` Adds some meta information about the backup (like size, filename, and databaseversion) and this tool to the generated pages when printing.
+- `--addexportdetails` Adds some meta information about the backup (like size, filename, and database version) and this tool to the generated pages when printing.
 - `--includesettings` Generates a page showing settings found in the backup file.
 - `--includefullcontactlist` Generates a page showing _all_ contacts present in the database, including contacts with whom no thread exists, who are blocked or hidden, or who appear in your system contact list and may not have Signal installed.